samuelzhang1201/customer_case/README_answer.md

    Please update the `customers` model for these columns.
 Also, write singular test(s) to validate the logic.
 I have 2 steps:
- First sept: modified customer sql model as required and commit. second sept: optimize macro and setup tests as required.
+ First sept: modified customer sql model as required and commit. second sept: optimized macro and setup tests as required.
+              I usedd jinja for loop to create mulitple columns.
+              I also added 2 singular test for first/last purchase date i added 1 singualr test for valid customers I added 1 singular test for total purchase amount > 0

 7. Any other improvements you'd like to make?
+I would say:
+1) seperate the schemas for stage and data mart.
+2) adding ymal files to stage models.
+3) Seperate dev and prod target environment.